Grid-tied solar systems explained

 Winter has the shortest days and weakest sunlight, and thus, the lowest solar output.
 Power usage is also usually quite high at this time, due to high heating usage.
 Your system will usually import more power over this period than it exports.

-Based on the scenario laid out above, a home with grid-tied solar panels will generate lots of excess solar power during the summer.
+A home with grid-tied solar panels will generate lots of excess solar power during the summer.
 The homeowner can then carry these credits over and use them during the winter, when their grid imports are higher than solar power exports.

 In other words, the high solar generation (and exports) over the summer serve to cancel out the relatively high imports of the winter.
 In fact, with a properly-designed system, a home with grid-tied solar panels can even end up with zero net electricity usage charges for the year.

 Grid-tied systems are the easiest solar systems to install.
-They require the least amount of equipment, as there is no on-site storage equipment or wiring to deal with.
+They require the least amount of equipment, as there is no onsite storage equipment or wiring to deal with.

 - Solar panels: These will generate DC electricity.
 A typical 6 kilowatt solar power system would require roughly 20 individual panels.